sjhoeksma/cordova-plugin-keychain-touch-id/readme.md

 A cordova plugin adding the iOS TouchID to your app and allowing you to store a password securely in the device keychain.

+This fork removes the Android code.
+It is specifically for users who already have a separate Android Fingerprint plugin installed, and using the original version of this plugin would create clashes.

 ## Installation

 ### Automatically (CLI / Plugman)